Forbes Burton → Free Resources → Advice & Insights → How to Buy a Business – A Simple Guide

 If revenue is the most important factor, then you’ll also need to think about how much risk you’d like to take on.
 Low-risk businesses can be attractive propositions but may not provide scope for growth later on.

 This is usually the easiest question to answer.
-Potential business owners will likely look to buy something close to their home.
+Potential business owners will likely look to buy a business close to their home.
 This makes sense, as long commutes could eventually cause you to spend less time at the business once the initial excitement of running it has passed.
 There will also be plenty to do in the period directly after the purchase, so it’s useful to be nearby.

 Bear in mind however, that the area closest to you may not be the best location for the type of business you’re looking at.
 Unless your business will trade in a speciality that people will travel for, you may need somewhere with strong footfall levels.
 This is especially true for retail.